+Depending on what you keep in your kitchen pantry, you can stick to the ‘new you’ in 5 steps with ease.
 You made it through the quarantine glut, and you’ve made a good start sticking to dry April and following a healthy eating plan.
 So, what’s next?
 Well, there’s no reason to fall off the wagon and go back to old bad habits.
-You can stick to the ‘new you’ in 5 steps with ease, and it all starts with what you keep in your kitchen pantry.

 Ditch out of date ingredients

 First of all, give your pantry an early spring clean.
 Take everything out and give your larder a jolly good scrub.
 It may seem like an arduous task, but you’ll feel seriously good when you have a sparkling pantry filled with a new healthy and organised array of foods.
 Your new healthy and organised pantry is sure to help you get your cooking mojo back.